AdobeDocs/campaign-classic.en/help/installation/using/integration-into-a-web-server-for-windows.md

    You must at least specify the name of the site and the access path to the virtual directory.
 Since the path for accessing the Website directory is not used, you can use the following directory.

    ```
-   C:inetpubwwwroot
+   C:\inetpub\wwwroot
    ```

    ![](assets/s_ncs_install_iis7_parameters_step1.png)

 1. A **VBS** script enables you to automatically configure the resources used by the Adobe Campaign server on the virtual directory we have just created.
-To launch it, double click the **iis_neolane_setup.vbs** file located in the **[INSTALL]tomcat-7conf** folder, where **[INSTALL]** is the path for accessing the Adobe Campaign installation folder.
+To launch it, double click the **iis_neolane_setup.vbs** file located in the `[INSTALL]\tomcat-7\conf` folder, where `[INSTALL]` is the path for accessing the Adobe Campaign installation folder.

    ![](assets/s_ncs_install_iis7_parameters_step2.png)